 The committee meets in confidence in a separate room and this service may also be used as a mentoring process where inventors are given advice and direction at each stage of their invention’s development.
 There are many steps along the way to proving the idea including making the prototype, proof of concept, market research, refining the manufacturing process, packaging, distribution, assembly and sales.
 Each step can be shown to the feasibility committee to obtain their advice and comments.

 The feasibility committee see many ideas and inventions that the inventor is convinced has enormous potential, but very few ever make it to market and very few of those are economically successful, however we are committed to helping everyone and we do not judge because the unlikeliest of inventions may be the next big thing.

-This is how they do it: Inventors are often gifted in a creative or problem-solving capacity without always being as gifted in business skills.
+This is how they do it: Inventors are often gifted in creativity or problem-solving without always being as gifted in business skills.
 Fraudsters know this and they also know that inventors are easily flattered.

-They advertise that they can develop your invention for you and that you can make lots of money and they have a ready supply of buyers.
+They advertise that they can develop your invention for you and that you can make a lot of money and they have a ready supply of buyers.

 The first thing they do is offer to evaluate your idea and of course you get a glowing report of its possible worth which seems to validate your own thoughts and your capacity as a great inventor.
 You get excited and after that they charge you for all manner of services including the evaluation, patent advice, patent searches, drawings, prototypes, marketing information and then the actual marketing process.
 The marketing usually fails which leaves you out of pocket for tens of thousands of dollars.